asciamanna/asciamanna.github.io/_posts/2014-10-11-the-appropriate-size-for-a-test.md

 ---
 layout: post
-title: The Appropriate Size For A Test
+title: The Appropriate Size for a Test
 comments: true
 category: Software Craftsmanship
 ---